 As we recently shared, more than 2 million US employees have jumped ship from corporate life to explore gig work and entrepreneurship.
 Entrepreneur or not, we all know that life doesn’t always go according to plan, (hello, 2020!).
 And the most empowering thing we can do for ourselves is prepare the best we can.

-Enter, income insurance also referred to as disability insurance.
+Enter, disability income insurance (as we like to call it) also referred to as just disability insurance.
 We like to think of it as an income safety net, giving you a guaranteed earnings replacement if you’re not able to work due to an unexpected illness or injury.
 It covers the basics — bills, groceries, rent — until you’re able to return to work.
 Claims often result in a recipient receiving 60-80% of their typical after-tax income.
 Because when life throws you a curveball, the last thing you should be worried about is keeping a roof over your head.
 Peace of mind, especially as a business owner, is priceless.